ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 Our query class up there would already work.
 But only for one level.
-It basically would resolve the students but could not drill deeper.
+It basically would resolve all students but could not drill deeper.
 The enrollments would always be empty.
 In _Hot Chocolate_ we have a concept of field middleware that can alter the execution pipeline of our field resolver.

-It is important that middleware order is important since multiple middleware form a field execution pipeline.
+The middleware order is important since multiple middleware form a field execution pipeline.

 In our case we want _Entity Framework_ projections to work so that we can drill into data in our GraphQL query.
 For this we can add the selection middleware.
+Middleware in _pure code-first_ are represented by simple attributes.
+Since middleware order is important the order of these middleware attributes are important.
+Middleware attributes always start with `Use`.
+So, for our selections middleware we add `[UseSelection]`.

 ```csharp
 using System.Linq;